Step 1: Follow Your Missouri LLC Operating Agreement

 Here are some of the common taxes your LLC may owe:

 - If you have or have had employees in Missouri:

 - If your LLC sells or has sold taxable goods or services in Missouri:

 Closing your tax accounts usually involves simply filing a final return to the appropriate agency.
 However, some accounts require submitting other official paperwork.
 If you need assistance in closing your tax accounts, it may be helpful to hire a Certified Public Accountant.

 NOTE: None of your LLC's tax accounts can be closed if they have a remaining balance.
 All taxes, penalties, fees, and interest must be paid in full before you can dissolve your LLC.

-The State of Missouri allows business owners to submit their Articles of Termination online or by mail.
+Missouri requires business owners to submit their Articles of Termination" by mail or online.